 I would stick with sunscreens that have hazard scores of 3 or below, 2 if one has sensitive skin.
 For further research on sunscreen chemicals, the Campaign for Safe Cosmetics is a good resource.

-Note that the Badger product is one of the only sunscreen products which contains only zinc oxide as a sunblock agent while the Mexitan and Purple Prairie contains both zinc oxide and titanium dioxide.
+Note that the Badger product is one of the only sunscreen products which contains only zinc oxide as a sunblock agent while the Mexitan, Purple Prairie, and Shade Factor cream contains both zinc oxide and titanium dioxide.

-The main problem with most safe zinc oxide and titanium dioxide sunscreens are that they are expensive!
+The main problem with most safe zinc oxide and titanium dioxide sunscreens is that they are expensive!
 The ones described in this article are the budget sunscreens.
 There are many boutique sunscreens that are safe but that cost as much as $35 for 2oz.
-A DIY solution for some people may be to make one's own sunblock or sunscreen.
+A DIY solution can be to make one's own sunblock or sunscreen.
 An easy and very inexpensive sunscreen can be made oneself with bulk zinc oxide powder and coconut oil.
-Mix a half cup of coconut oil and 3 TBS zinc oxide with a hand blender in dispense in a canister.
+Mix a half cup of coconut oil and 3 TBS zinc oxide with a hand blender and dispense in a canister.

 For after sun to heal any damage caused, emu oil is one of the best oils for the skin, is non greasy, and one of the only oils that is totally non-comogenic.
 Aloe juice is also commonly used.

 Supplemental nutrients help protect the skin from sun damage from the inside out.
 The most important are likely essential fatty acids (EFAs).
-Using an EFA supplement may help minimize the skin damage which can lead to later problems.
+Using an omega 3 EFA supplement may help reduce potential skin damage which can lead to later problems.
 Equally important is avoiding damaged oils in the diet such as hydrogenated oils (margarine and many processed foods) and trans fats (fried foods).